rhodey/trade-boi/README.md

 # trade-boi
-dat boi trading on gdax.
+High-frequency trading on GDAX with embedded domain-specific-language.

 ## Build
 ```